rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/03-creating-form-storage-adapters.markdown

     throws StorageException {

     try {
-        // get the ddm content using the pk from the passed request DDMContent ddmContent = ddmContentLocalService.getContent(
+        // get the ddm content using the storaeId from the passed request DDMContent ddmContent = ddmContentLocalService.getContent(
             ddmStorageAdapterGetRequest.getPrimaryKey());